excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 - Run Certbot Software to prepare the SSL certificate
 - Confirm the Domain Ownership
 - Check the successfully gained SSL certificate
+- Use the SSL certificate with your favorite webserver software!

 Let's begin!